whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 This was a great opportunity to apply the functionality of user authentication and authorization, sharpen my CSS skills, and revisit some classic model interaction, reminiscent of my days in Module 1.
 Initially overwhelmed at the thought of authenticating users, I was surprised by the simplicity of it all (i.e., comparing ID numbers, and redirecting if they don't match).

-In terms of CSS, I used this as an bootstrap-less challenge, and made all of my styling by hand, relying heavily on the CSS flexbox display value.
+In terms of CSS, I used this as a bootstrap-less challenge, and made all of my styling by hand, relying heavily on the CSS flexbox display value.
 With this tool, I am happy with how my forms and general grid items turned out, and will be sure to keep flexbox in mind for future styling.

 Everything was pretty straight forward in terms of workflow until I hit the need to add points to a user.
 All the sudden it felt like I was back to the Mod 1 Ruby exercises